Xiques-L/Xiques-L/README.md

 I love to make stuff I want to use by myself.

-* 🌍  I'm based in Samutprakarn, Thailand
+* 🌍  I'm based in Bangkok, Thailand
 * 🧠  I'm always trying to learn new things

 ### Skills